BigstoneDevelopment/datapack/README.md

 - [ ] Current 16x16x16 area preview.
 (Show the current 16x16x16 area the player is in with particles) (make it an option)
 - [ ] Ghost preview
 - [ ] Placing schematics snapped to 16x16x16 grid
-- [ ] Building and exporting Components
-  - [ ] Automatic standards checker
-  - [ ] Shows where to upload after exporting
 - [x] Building hotbar
   - [x] Auto exit when leave option
   - [x] When the datapack is enabled slot 9 is reserved for starting bigstone building mode